At a glance

 - Credits Aren’t As Generous As Some Competing Cards.
 The Black Card’s $100 annual airline credit and $100 Global Entry application fee credit are nice gestures.
 However, the airline credit in particular isn’t as generous as those offered by some comparable cards.
 Citi Prestige offers a $250 annual air travel credit, for instance.

 The Mastercard® Black Card™ is unusual in several ways.
-Few other cards value cash back points at $0.015 at redemption.
-Usually cash back is redeemed at $0.01 per point, regardless of the rate at which points were earned.
-Its 15-month 0% APR balance transfer promotion is also unusually generous for a travel credit card.
-And its lack of a sign-up bonus puts it at a disadvantage relative to the vast majority of high-end cash back and travel cards.
+Its 2% value on airfare redemptions is second to none.
+Few other cards value cash back points at $0.015 at redemption: usually cash back is redeemed at $0.01 per point, regardless of the rate at which points were earned.
+And the 24/7 concierge benefit is second to none.

 All that aside, the Black Card’s lineup of awesome VIP travel benefits is very conventional for a high-end travel card.
-If you seek to reduce the stress and inconvenience of time on the road, this card is definitely worth a closer look.
+If you seek to reduce the stress and inconvenience of time on the road while capitalizing on valuable travel benefits and a $0 foreign transaction fee, this card is definitely worth a closer look.
 On the other hand, if you have no need for lots of exclusive travel benefits, you can safely pass over the Black Card in favor of a more practical, and probably less expensive, piece of plastic (or steel).